DCGroothuizenDijkema/Fractal/README.md

 An Exploration of Fractal Geometry

+## About

+This is a personal project made to better understand some examples of fractal geometry.
+At this stage, this is limited to Newton's fractals and the Mandelbrot Set.
+The purpose of this programme is not to provide a novel way to explore these objects, only for my personal edification in C++ programming, interfacing with Python, and visualisation.

 ## Output

 The following images are examples of those which can be made with this programme: